kjkondratuk/how-to-go/README.md

 ## Upcoming Topics

 Topics which were considered for this workshop, but will probably wind up in a future iteration of this, or added later:
+* Common standard library APIs
 * Concurrency
 * Mocking
-* Common standard library APIs
+* Reflection